-The broad Platte River valley has lowlands, loess hills, dissected plains and sandhills.
-In the western part, the upland tablelands merge into the rolling loess hills, which in turn drop into the flat lowlands of the valley.
-These lowlands, in some areas, consist of several flat terraces with relatively steep slopes between the terraces.
-The dissected plains and loess hills have a very well developed drainage pattern that discharges onto poorly drained flat valley lands.
-The valley is broad through the central portion and the drainage pattern becomes less well developed toward the eastern end of the district.
+The Platte River valley within the district is characterized by a variety of landscapes including lowlands, loess hills, dissected plains, and sandhills.
+In the west, upland tablelands transition into rolling loess hills, which then descend into the flat lowlands of the valley.
+These lowlands often feature multiple flat terraces separated by steep slopes.
+The dissected plains and loess hills have a well-developed drainage system that empties into the poorly drained, flat valley lands.
+The valley broadens through the central part of the district, with the drainage pattern becoming less defined toward the eastern end.

-The Platte River is an important feature of the district.
-It's also the largest river in the state, traversing the entire length of the state from west to east and serving as a major tributary to the Missouri River.
-With origins in Colorado, the Platte is formed by two branches, the North and South Platte, converging near the city of North Platte.
-While there are some minor tributaries in the NRD that flow into the Platte, the major tributaries of the Loup and Elkhorn rivers, join the Platte east of the District.
-The Platte River is too shallow for navigation and is used primarily for irrigation, recreation, generation of hydroelectric power and as habitat for wildlife.
+The Platte River is a significant geographical feature within the district.
+It is the largest river in Nebraska, running from west to east across the state and serving as a major tributary to the Missouri River.
+Originating in Colorado, the Platte is formed by the convergence of the North and South Platte Rivers near North Platte.
+While there are some minor tributaries within the NRD, the major tributaries, the Loup and Elkhorn Rivers, join the Platte east of the district.
+The Platte River, too shallow for navigation, is primarily used for irrigation, recreation, hydroelectric power generation, and as a habitat for wildlife.